Healthy Korean food is the common denominator in most weight-loss diets of all kinds, due to its great variety and richness of its ingredients.

 This dish is universally accepted in the health community, and it is recommended by a large team of dieticians around the world.

-This dish also received viewers’ preference as the most important dish in healthy Korean food, in a poll conducted by CNN in 2011.
+also This dish also received viewers’ preference as the most important dish in healthy Korean food, in a poll conducted by CNN in 2011.

 This dish contains a mixture of highly nutritious ingredients including rice and seasonal vegetables, all fried in a small amount of oil, as well as mushrooms, beef, soy sauce, chili paste, and fried eggs.
 And several other additives are added to it that differ according to the region in which it is made.